agungasb/SIMPLE-GROUND/memory-bank/progress.md

 ## Current Status
 - The Croissant Calculator's input fields have been successfully filtered to only show final products, improving the user experience as per user's request.
 - The layout has been further simplified with a single header row for "Baked" and "Frozen" labels, and the CSS has been adjusted to match this new, cleaner layout.
+- The display units for product inputs ("pcs") and recipe calculations ("resep") have been clarified in the Croissant Calculator results.
 - Documentation for `activeContext.md` and `progress.md` has been updated to reflect these changes.

 ## Known Issues